 |Wall Demolition Cost|

 |National average cost||$2,500|

-    The cost to demo a wall will depend on the wall type, with non-load-bearing walls running an average of $300 to $1,000 and load-bearing walls costing around $1,500 to $10,000.
-The wall demolition cost also factors in the area where the wall is being removed and the wall material.
-Below you will see the average cost for a wall removal based on the type of wall being removed.
+The cost to demo a wall will depend on the type, with non-load-bearing walls running an average of $300 to $1,000 and load-bearing ones costing around $1,500 to $10,000.
+The wall demolition cost also factors in the area where the it is being removed and the material.
+Below you will see the average cost for a wall removal based on the type.

 |Non-Load-Bearing||$300 - $1,000|